Forsythia x intermedia

 Quick ID Hints:

-- Leaves are lanceolate, toothed, with a gland at apex
+Leaves are lanceolate, toothed, with a gland at apex.

-- Branches are square, 4-ridged, brown
+Branches are square, four-ridged, brown.

-- Flowers are yellow, bell-shaped, with 4 'petals'
+Flowers are yellow, bell-shaped, with four petals.

-Relatively pest/disease-free; however, there is some susceptibility to leaf spot, crown gall and dieback.
+Diseases, Insect Pests and Other Plant Problems: Relatively pest- and disease-free; however, there is some susceptibility to leaf spot, crown gall and dieback.
 Watch for spider mites, aphids, four-lined plant bug, Japanese weevil and northern root-knot nematode.
+The plant can be occasionally damaged by deer and may develop suckers.

 VIDEO Created by Elizabeth Meyer for "Trees, Shrubs and Conifers" a plant identification course offered in partnership with Longwood Gardens.